-The Cabinet, as lessee, has entered into the Lease Agreement dated as of February 1, 2017, with the Commission, as lessor (the "Lease").
-Payments made pursuant to the Lease will provide the Commission with amounts to pay the principal of, premium, if any, and interest on the Bonds as they become due.
-The current term of the Lease ends June 30, 2018, and the Lease renews automatically (unless terminated in writing by the last business day of the preceding May by the Cabinet) for successive biennial periods to and including the biennial period which includes the final maturity of the Bonds.
-The Lease requires the Cabinet, for each biennial period during which Bonds are outstanding, to seek legislative appropriations to the Cabinet or the Sublessees (as defined below) in amounts which are sufficient to permit the Cabinet to make rental payments to the Commission in amounts sufficient to pay principal of, premium, if any, and interest on the Bonds.
+The Cabinet, as lessee, has entered into the Project No. 119 Lease with the Commission, and the Cabinet and DMA, as co-lessees, have entered into the Project No. 120 Lease with the Commission.
+Payments made pursuant to the Leases will provide the Commission with amounts to pay the principal of, premium, if any, and interest on the Bonds as they become due.
+The current term of each of the Leases ends June 30, 2020, and each of the Leases renew automatically (unless terminated in writing by the last business day of the preceding May, with respect to the Project No. 119 Lease, by the Cabinet, and with respect to the Project No. 120 Lease, the Cabinet and DMA) for successive biennial periods to and including the biennial period which includes the final maturity of the Project No. 119 Bonds and Project No. 120 Bonds, respectively.

+The Project No. 119 Lease requires the Cabinet, for each biennial period during which Project No. 119 Bonds are outstanding, to seek legislative appropriations to the Cabinet or the Sublessees (as defined below) in amounts which are sufficient to permit the Cabinet to make rental payments to the Commission in amounts sufficient to pay principal of, premium, if any, and interest on the Project No. 119 Bonds.

-Portions of the Project will be used by various state agencies described under "THE STATE AGENCIES" (the "Sublessees").
-In order to comply with the Commonwealth's budget process, the Cabinet has subleased portions of the Project under Subleases previously entered into with the Sublessees (the "Subleases").
-The current term of each Sublease ends June 30, 2018, and each Sublease renews automatically (unless terminated in writing by the last business day in the preceding April by the applicable Sublessee) for successive biennial periods to and including the biennial period which includes the final maturity of the Bonds.
-Each Sublease requires the applicable Sublessee, for each biennial period of its Sublease, to seek to have legislative appropriations made to the Sublessee in amounts sufficient to permit the Sublessee to make rental payments to the Cabinet.
-However, under the Commonwealth's current budget process, appropriations to make payments under the Sublease which are included in the current budget will be made directly to the Cabinet in future biennial periods.
-If this process is continued, amounts sufficient to pay principal of, premium, if any, and interest on the Bonds will be appropriated to the Cabinet and the Subleases will terminate.
+Portions of Project No. 119 will be used by various state agencies described under "THE STATE AGENCIES" (the "Sublessees").
+In order to comply with the Commonwealth's budget process, the Cabinet has subleased portions of Project No. 119 under Subleases previously entered into with certain Sublessees and additional Subleases dated as of June 1, 2018 (and effective July 1, 2018) with the Finance and Administration Cabinet, the Kentucky Infrastructure Authority, the Cabinet for Health and Family Services, the Energy and Environment Cabinet, the Department of Military Affairs, the Justice and Public Safety Cabinet, the Tourism, Arts and Heritage Cabinet, the Education and Workforce Development Cabinet and the University of Kentucky (the "New Subleases" and together with existing subleases, the "Subleases").
+The current term of existing subleases ends June 30, 2018.
+The New Subleases renew automatically (unless terminated in writing by the last business day in the preceding April by the applicable Sublessee) for successive biennial periods to and including the biennial period which includes the final maturity of the Project No. 119 Bonds.
+Each New Sublease requires the applicable Sublessee, for each biennial period of its Sublease, to seek to have legislative appropriations made to the Sublessee in amounts sufficient to permit the Sublessee to make rental payments to the Cabinet coming due during that biennial period.
+However, under the Commonwealth's current budget process, appropriations to make payments under the Subleases which are included in the current budget will be made directly to the Cabinet in future biennial periods.
+If this process is continued, amounts sufficient to pay principal of, premium, if any, and interest on the Project No. 119 Bonds will be appropriated to the Cabinet and the New Subleases will terminate.